 The data used in this study are parts of consolidated three surveys.
-A survey self-financed, and two other surveys were financed by the collaborative research.
-The authors would like to thank the farmers who kindly provided their time to give information on crop production practices, and research assistants as well as enumerators who collected and complied the data.
-This is also to acknowledge that the Indonesia Project of Crawford School - The Australian National University in collaboration with SMERU research institute provided a research grant to support to this research project in Indonesia; and "Vegetables for Indonesia," project funded by United States Agency for International Development (USAID) - Indonesia, in collaboration with Indonesian Vegetables Research Institute, Assessment Institute for Agricultural Technology (AIAT) East Java and Bali, Agricultural Extension Service of East Java and Bali, Udayana and Padjadjaran Universities, and FIELD Foundation Indonesia.
+A survey self-finance 4 and two other surveys were financed by the collaborative research.
+The authors would like to thank the farmers who kindly provided their time to give information on crop productid 4 practices, and research assistants as well as enumerators who collected and complied the data.
+This is also to acknowledge that the Indonesia Project of Crawford School - The Australian National University in collaboration with SMERU research institute provided a research grant to support 87 this research project in Indonesia; and "Vegetables for Indonesia" project funded by United States Agency for International Dev 54 ment (USAID) - Indonesia, in collaboration with Indonesian Vegetables Research Institute, Assessment Institute for Agricultural Technology (AIAT) East Java and Bali, Agricultural Extension Service of East Java and Bali, Udayana and Padjadjaran Universities, and FIELD Foundation Indonesia.